-Policy DG, DH, DHB, FFG, GRA
+Policy DG, DHB, FFG, GRA

-All employees are required by state law to report any suspected child abuse or neglect, as defined by Texas Family Code §261.001, to a local or state law enforcement agency, the Department of Family and Protective Services (DFPS), or the state agency that operates, licenses, certifies, or registers the facility in which the alleged abuse or neglect occured not later than the 48th hour after the employee first suspects that the child has been or may be abused or neglected.
-Such a report must be made to DFPS, and not only law enforcement, if the alleged or suspected abuse or neglect involves a person responsible for the care, custody,or welfare of the child.
+All employees with reasonable cause to believe that a child's physical or mental health or welfare has been adversely affected by abuse or neglect, as defined by Texas Family Code §261.001, are required by state law to make a report to a local or state law enforcement agency, Child Protective Services (CPS), or the state agency that operates, licenses, certifies, or registers the facility in which the alleged abuse or neglect occurred not later than the 48th hour after the employee first suspects that the child has been or may be abused or neglected.
+Such a report must be made to CPS, and not only law enforcement, if the alleged or suspected abuse or neglect involves a person responsible for the care, custody, or welfare of the child.
 State law makes clear that an employee may not delegate to or rely on another person or administrator to make the report.